iamkarsoft/kofi.work/src/blog/2025-12-17-a-practical-ci-cd-git-flow-for-web.md

 categories: devops ci cd ai-explains
 ---

-# A Practical CI/CD Git Flow for Web Apps

 This guide explains a **clean, modern, and production-safe CI/CD workflow** using Git branches, tags, and releases.
 It is suitable for **web apps, websites, Laravel projects, and Shopify apps**.

----

 ## 1. Core Concepts